ewpeng/PKUdistances20/README.md

 This course will explore the observational and theoretical underpinnings of our current understanding of galaxy formation and evolution.
 We will explore the following concepts:

 1. Introduction
-    * The distance to the Galactic Centre
-    * The distance to the Large Magellanic Cloud
     * The 3D Universe on large(r) scales
 2. The solar neighbourhood
     * Trigonometric, secular and statistical parallaxes